lalitpatil891/Code-with-SpringBoot/SpringConceptsByExamples/Difference Between FileSystemXmlApplicationContext and ClassPathXmlApplicationContext/FileSystemXmlApplicationContextAndClassPathXmlApplicationContext.md

 * By default, the `src` folder is included in the build path.
 * So `com/nt/cfgs/applicationContext.xml` inside `src` is already in the classpath.
+* If you make own package then fallow this technique-> First add com/example/config folder or package to CLASSPATH/BUILDPATH of the eclipse project [right click on com/exaple/config folder/package -->buildpath -->Use as a source ]

 * Best practice: keep Spring config files in `src` or in a folder/package added to the classpath.

 ---